A port-wine stain is a patch of skin that a baby is born with, usually over their face, neck or scalp, which looks pink or pale purple.

 Did you find this information useful?

-- Rajaratnam R, Laughlin SA, Dudley D; Pulsed dye laser double-pass treatment of patients with resistant capillary Lasers Med Sci.
+- Rajaratnam R, Laughlin SA, Dudley D; Pulsed dye laser double-pass treatment of patients with resistant capillary malformations.
+Lasers Med Sci.
 2011 Apr 8.

 - Sturge-Weber Syndrome, SWS; Online Mendelian Inheritance in Man (OMIM)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.